ghedo/pflask/README.md

 to files and directories will be saved in `/tmp/overlay` so that the container root directory (`/path/to/container`) will be unaffected.

-Note that this requires support for AuFS on the host system.
-Also, AuFS does not (yet?) support user namespaces, so that they need to be disabled (that's what the `--no-userns` option is for).
+Note that this requires support for either AuFS or OverlayFS on the host system.

 ### Build a Debian package inside a container